Caramel glazed cake croutons. Yes! CAKE. CROUTONS. You read that correctly. They are also covered in an addictive crunchy toffee! Gasp.

 Once you've stirred the sugar and water until the sugar is dissolved, remove the spoon, and start brushing the insides of the pan with water.
 The water will wash down the sides, clearing any granules and moving them into the mixture to dissolve along with their friends.

-You don’t need to be excessive.
-Just a few rounds of washing and your done.
+You don't need to be excessive.
+Just a few rounds of washing and you're done.
 Then let your mixture bubble.
 The water is evaporating.
 You want this to happen.
 Once the water is evaporated the sugar can begin to caramelize.
+This is the same method I use for homemade caramel sauces like my Gingerbread Caramel Sauce.

 Now, this goes fast!
 Watch, and swirl the pan so the mixture caramelizes evenly.
 Take it off the heat when you are happy with the color of the caramel.
 Use a CLEAN spoon or spatula to scrape any of the caramel out of the pan.
 You're done.
 You're a superstar!

-The next step is to make cake croutons by coating every inch of the cake cubes with the delicious stuff.
+The next step is to make caramel glazed cake croutons by coating every inch of the cake cubes with the delicious stuff.
 I use two forks, or a clean silicone spatula to separate them.
-They cook to crunchy goodness on the parchment.
+They cool to crunchy goodness on the parchment.

 - ¾ cup sugar